-Condition Timeframe Requirement Status Part J Item 4 (Type A Water Licence 2AM-DOH1335) At least sixty (60) days prior to, or as soon as practically possible.
-Notify in writing Agnico Eagle's intention to enter into a Care and Maintenance Phase.
-Completed March 30, 2022 Part J Item 5 (Type A Water Licence 2AM-DOH1335) Within thirty (30) days of Agnico Eagle providing notice of intent to enter into Care and Maintenance.
-Submit a Care and Maintenance Plan that details Agnico Eagle's plans for maintaining compliance with the Terms and Conditions of applicable water licenses.
-Completed with April 2022 Plan submission Part J Item 6 (Type A Water Licence 2AM-DOH1335) Within twelve (12) months of Agnico Eagle providing notice of intent to enter into Care and Maintenance.
-Should the Project remain, or be in Care and Maintenance, submit the NWB an updated estimate of total mine closure restoration liability, and continue to do so every three (3) years thereafter.
-Ongoing.
-Security was updated and agreement was reached in November 2023, NWB was notified.
-A Security Technical Meeting with the NWB tentatively scheduled for April 2024 Part H Item 6 (Type A Water Licence 2AM-DOH1335) Within ninety (90) days of providing notice of intent to enter into Care and Maintenance.
+Condition Timeframe Requirement Status Part J Item 4 (Type A Water License 2AM-DOH1335) At least sixty (60) days prior to, or as soon as practically possible.
+Notify in writing Agnico Eagle's intention to enter into a Care & Maintenance Phase.
+Completed March 30, 2022 Part J Item 5 (Type A Water License 2AM-DOH1335) Within thirty (30) days of Agnico Eagle providing notice of intent to enter into Care & Maintenance.
+Submit a Care & Maintenance Plan that details Agnico Eagle's plans for maintaining compliance with the Terms and Conditions of applicable water licenses.
+Completed with April 2022 Plan submission Part J Item 6 (Type A Water License 2AM-DOH1335) Within twelve (12) months of Agnico Eagle providing notice of intent to enter into Care & Maintenance.
+Should the Project remain, or be in Care & Maintenance, submit the NWB an updated estimate of total mine closure restoration liability, and continue to do so every three (3) years thereafter.
+Completed following Technical Meeting held on April 12, 2024.
+Security amount was updated and the Water License was amended.
+Part H Item 6 (Type A Water License 2AM-DOH1335) Within ninety (90) days of providing notice of intent to enter into Care & Maintenance.
 Agnico Eagle will submit to the NWB for approval in writing, an addendum to the Emergency Response Plans and Spill Contingency Plan, detailing the changes in operations, personnel, responsibilities, availability of equipment and access to the site for assistance.
-Completed June 2022 Part C Item 4 (Type B Water Licence 2BB-MAE1727) Within six (6) months of entering into Care and Maintenance.
-Upon the Project entering into or being in Care and Maintenance, the Licensee shall submit to the Board for approval in writing, an updated estimate of total mine closure restoration liability, as above, and every three (3) years thereafter.
-To be completed following pending Security Technical Meeting with the NWB tentatively scheduled for April 2024
+Completed June 2022 Part C Item 4 (Type B Water License 2BB-MAE1727) Within six (6) months of entering into Care & Maintenance.
+Upon the Project entering into or being in Care & Maintenance, the License shall submit to the Board for approval in writing, an updated estimate of total mine closure restoration liability, as above, and every three (3) years thereafter.
+Completed following Technical Meeting held on April 12, 2024.
+Security amount was updated and the Water License was amended.

-Table 1-3: Project Certificate Requirements - Care and Maintenance
+Table 1-3: Project Certificate Requirements - Care & Maintenance

-Condition Timeframe Requirement Status Term and Condition No. 35 Within six (6) months of Agnico Eagle providing notice of intent to enter into Care and Maintenance.
+Condition Timeframe Requirement Status Term and Condition No. 35 Within six (6) months of Agnico Eagle providing notice of intent to enter into Care & Maintenance.
 In collaboration with the Hope Bay Socio-Economic Working Group submit an updated Hope Bay Socio-Economic Monitoring Plan to the Kitikmeot Socio-Economic Monitoring Committee that will also include detail regarding specific measures that may mitigate the potential for negative effects as a result of the Project's temporary or permanent closure.
-To be completed Term and Condition No. 36 Within six (6) months of Agnico Eagle providing notice of intent to enter into Care and Maintenance.
+Completed, submitted with NIRB Annual Report in April 2024.
+Term and Condition No. 36 Within six (6) months of Agnico Eagle providing notice of intent to enter into Care & Maintenance.
 Agnico Eagle shall, submit an updated Human Resources Plan and Wellness Strategy for the Project that includes a Workforce Transition Strategy designed to mitigate the potential negative effects of Project closure on the affected communities of Nunavut.
-To be completed
+Completed, submitted with NIRB Annual Report in April 2024.